ScreamingHawk/lex-dinnerbot/README.md

 Create an AWS Lambda function with the `Node.js 4.3` runtime and the role created in the previous step.

 Copy and paste or upload the function located at `aws/lambda/dinner.js`.
+Make sure to replace `<bucket_name>` with the name of your storage bucket.

 ### AWS Lex